fridayshoes/fridayshoes/README.md

    <a href="https://www.codewars.com/users/fridayshoes"><img src="https://img.shields.io/badge/Codewars-a83232?style=for-the-badge&logo=codewars&logoColor=white"></a>
 </div>

-I recently completed a 16-week Full-Stack Software Engineering Bootcamp at Makers Academy and am actively building upon my coding knowhow whilst looking for my first Software Engineering role.
+I've recently completed a 16-week Full-Stack Software Engineering Bootcamp at Makers Academy and am actively building upon my coding knowhow whilst looking for my first Software Engineering role.

-Prior to Makers, I've spent the last 20+ years working as a Conceptual Creative (Art Direction & Copywriting) in the Advertising Industry.
-This role mainly involves
+Prior to Makers, I have a 20+ year professional career behind me working as a Conceptual Creative (Art Direction & Copywriting) in the Advertising Industry.
 This involved concepting ideas for adverts as well as producing digital experiences like mobile apps, websites and online games - all for well-known everyday brands and products.

-I hope to bring my knowhow of UX,
+Here's a selection of the technology I've worked with so far.

 <p><br>
 <div align="center">